 Today is Denim Day in the US.
-For some reason, I was thinking it was tomorrow, probably because our campus is acknowledging the campaign over a two-day period.
-At any rate, I am coincidentally wearing denim because I am helping install a show of student work at the library, which is bound to make for a messier than usual day.
+For some reason, I was thinking it was tomorrow, probably because SUNY Purchase, where I work, is acknowledging the campaign over a two-day period.
+At any rate, I am coincidentally wearing denim because I am helping install a show of student work at the library, which is bound to make for a messier day than usual.

 Organized by Peace Over Violence, the 11-year-old campaign was sparked by outrage about an Italian Supreme Court decision to overturn a rape conviction, based on the reasoning that the victim was wearing “too tight jeans and she must have helped her attacker remove them.”